 Kinesis Data Firehose is the AWS solution for live streaming of data into the AWS cloud.
 If your data is being constantly generated and you have no window of opportunity to copy it onto a Snowball or Snowmobile, then the best solution is to live stream the data directly to the AWS cloud.

 Example use cases include IoT sensor data, website clickstream data and application logs.
-Data can be streamed directly to an S3 bucket, into a Redshift data warehouse, or into an analytics service such as Amazon Elasticsearch, depending what you want to do with the data when it gets to AWS.
+Data can be streamed directly to an Amazon S3 bucket, into a Redshift data warehouse, or into an analytics service such as Amazon Elasticsearch, depending what you want to do with the data when it gets to AWS.

 Pricing for Kinesis Data Firehose is based on the volume of data ingested on a per GB basis, decreasing as your data volumes increase.
 There is also a per GB charge for data format conversion, should this be required.